JSX

 2. Enable the jsx option

-TypeScript ships with three JSX modes: preserve, react, and react-native.
-These modes only affect the emit stage - type checking is unaffected.
+TypeScript ships with several JSX modes: preserve, react (classic runtime), react-jsx (automatic runtime), react-jsxdev (automatic development runtime), and react-native.
 The preserve mode will keep the JSX as part of the output to be further consumed by another transform step (e.g. Babel).
 Additionally the output will have a .jsx file extension.
 The react mode will emit React.createElement, does not need to go through a JSX transformation before use, and the output will have a .js file extension.
 The react-native mode is the equivalent of preserve in that it keeps all JSX, but the output will instead have a .js file extension.

 Mode Input Output Output File Extension